CH3COOOH/henHotkey/README.md

 # henHotkey

 A simple hotkey manager written in Python.
-This tool lets you define custom keyboard shortcuts in a JSON file to either run commands or paste strings.
+This tool lets you define custom keyboard shortcuts in a JSON file to either paste strings or run commands.

 ---

 ## Features
 - **Lightweight and easy to use**: define hotkeys with a simple JSON configuration.
 - **No installation required**: just clone the repo and run with Python.
-- **Supports both string paste and command execution**
+- **Supports both string paste and command execution**.
 - **Configuration file included**: see `template.json` for reference.

 ---